cskelk789/Automated-ELK-Stack-Deployment/README.md

 ### Description of the Topology

-The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly **functional and available**, in addition to restricting **traffic** to the network.
+The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.Load balancing ensures that the application will be highly **functional and available**, in addition to restricting **traffic** to the network.

 - What aspect of security do load balancers protect?

   **Load Balancers play an important security role as computing moves evermore to the cloud.
 The off-loading function of a load balancer defends an organization against distributed denial-of-service (DDoS) attacks.
 It does this by shifting attack traffic from the corporate server to a public cloud provider.
 Hence, Load balancers add resiliency to the network.**